 When someone dies in Texas, their property must go to the appropriate people through legal means.
 But how long do you have to transfer property after death in Texas?
 The timeline depends on the type of property involved, whether it requires probate, and whether any disagreements arise.
 Some assets transfer quickly, while others must go through the probate process, which can take several months.
 Texas law generally offers up to four years after someone’s death to initiate probate.

-At Lewis Law Firm, PLLC, we make estate and legacy planning approachable for every Texan.
+At Henington Lewis Law Firm PLLC, we make estate and legacy planning approachable for every Texan.
 Our founding attorney brings nearly a decade of legal experience and personal insight into the probate process.
 We help individuals and families handle estate planning and probate matters.
 Bringing peace of mind now and into the future.

 When someone dies, their property may include probate assets and non-probate assets.
 Non-probate assets typically require less time and energy to transfer than probate assets.